 So much better, right?
 Now I just have to tackle the INSIDE of the oven and I can cook in there again.

+See, it’s like, shinier, but still black-ish with tarnish.
 So, it looked like the end for the salad tongs, right?

 My tongs were too big for the pot, but check out how the end of the tongs came out:

 Kind of good enough to eat salad from, right?
 They probably need a few more dunks in that boiling concoction, but I’m glad to know that it actually works.

 My rust-stained steak knives were the next test subjects.
 We cook steak a lot.
 But I made the mistake of buying steak knives that you aren’t supposed to put in the dishwasher and I always put them in the dishwasher.